wyfinger/Putty-Tunnel-Manager/README.md

 * One file, small size, with a cool icon

 # Source

-The original source code comes from https://code.google.com/archive/p/putty-tunnel-manager/
+The original source code by Joeri Bekker from https://code.google.com/archive/p/putty-tunnel-manager/

+Auto restart code and many fixes by kostapc https://github.com/kostapc/Putty-Tunnel-Manager

+And my small changes.